ivr-1/ac0c94/README.md

 ## Project Structure
-* API Endpoint: The "FrontEndChallengeServer" is a Route Handler at /frontendchallengeserver.
+* API endpoint "FrontEndChallengeServer" has been integrated:
     * Location: src/app/frontendchallengeserver/route.ts (TypeScript)
     * Access: Visit http://localhost:3000/frontendchallengeserver to see the raw JSON response.
     * Data Source: The API reads from data/graph.json in the project root.